 Trim offsets as needed to help your plants maintain an attractive shape and manageable size.

-Cut flower stalks after blooming, and tidy up withered and dead leaves to help prevent infestation by scale pests and problems with fungus.
+Cut flower stalks after blooming, and tidy up withered and dead leaves to help prevent infestation by plant scale pests and problems with fungus.

-How To Propagate Pink Edge Prolifica Echeverias
+Propagation of Pink Edge Prolifica Echeverias

 It’s hard not to propagate Mexican Hen & Chicks!